KiwiDB/radarbadge.js/README.md

 #### mouseover

 This is a function to be called whenever the mouse is moved over the SVG element.
-The function receives two arguments -- the event object, and the index of the item the mouse pointer is currently over.
-(The index is of the items array passed into the initial function call.)
+The function receives two arguments -- the event object, and the item object that was mouseover-ed.

 The pointer-to-item calculation is handled by the coToIndx function, which can be overwritten.